 THIS IS AN IMPORTANT DOCUMENT.
 YOU MUST READ IT CAREFULLY BEFORE YOU ACCEPT THE TERMS AND CONDITIONS THAT IT CONTAINS.
-UPON COMPLETING THIS REGISTRATION PORTAL, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD AND AGREE TO BE BOUND BY THESE TERMS AND CONDITIONS.
+UPON COMPLETING REGISTERING FOR THE GO FOR BROKE EVENT, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD AND AGREE TO BE BOUND BY THESE TERMS AND CONDITIONS.

-2 – Go For Broke comprises a mass participation cycling event (GFB), other associated group & training rides, committee meetings, information and briefing events (Associated Events).
-The terms and conditions outlined in this document apply to participants in the event and associated events (the Riders & Volunteers).
+2 – Go For Broke (GFB) comprises of mass participation cycling events, other associated group & training rides, committee meetings, information and briefing events (Associated Events).
+The terms and conditions outlined in this document apply to participants and volunteers in the ride event and other associated events (the Riders & Volunteers).

 3 – Riders must be over the age of 18 on the date of their registration in order to register.

-5 – The Event Organiser reserves the right, in its absolute discretion, to accept or decline an application for Registration.
+5 – The Event Organiser reserves the right, in its absolute discretion, to accept or decline an application of any Rider’s Registration.

-7 – Registrations will not be accepted after the closing date and will not be accepted on the day of the event.
+7 – Registrations will not be accepted after the closing date or accepted on the day of the event.

 8 – The Rider must provide their contact details and the contact details (including a valid Australian telephone number) for an emergency contact (i.e., next of kin) so that the Event Organiser can contact that person if the Rider is involved in an emergency situation.

-9 – At the time of registration, the Rider must be confident they will be able to complete the full distance of the 183km (Berowra to Broke) or 100km (Penrith to Mt Victoria) course at a minimum average speed of 19km and hour.
+9 – At the time of registration, the rider must be confident they will be able to complete the full distance of 183km B2B (Berowra to Broke) at a minimum average speed of 19km and hour.
+Please note that courses cover hilly and mountainous terrain with each ride including over 2000 meters of vertical climbing.

 10 – Each Rider must register individually and for themselves.